 With summer coming to an end in Milledgeville and Middle Georgia, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be full of mud and yard waste.
-This collection can reduce your unit’s efficiency and cause it to stop working.
-Or wear it down more quickly.
+If you haven’t cleaned it recently, it could be blocked with dust and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to stop working.
+Or make it wear out more quickly.

-We recommend having your air conditioning system professionally serviced every year.
+We advise having your air conditioning system professionally serviced annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy expenses.
+Clean equipment can be more energy efficient, which could save you money on electric costs.

-Consistent AC maintenance also helps our technicians discover and handle minor issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians spot and address minor issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing